-Concerta is a prescription drug approved by the Food and Drug Administration (FDA) to treat attention deficit hyperactivity disorder (ADHD) in people ages 6 to 65.
+Concerta is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat attention deficit hyperactivity disorder (ADHD) in people ages 6 to 65.
 Concerta is sometimes prescribed off-label to treat fatigue associated with multiple sclerosis (MS).
-Concerta is also known by its drug name, Methylphenidate.
+Concerta is also known by its drug name, methylphenidate.

 Concerta is a stimulant of the phenethylamine and piperidine classes.
 Concerta is believed to work by increasing transmission between neurons.